Syntactic complexity of bifix-free languages: Upper bound on the syntactic complexity of bifix-free languages

-\textbf{Supercase~2}: $t \not\in \Wbf(n)$ and $pt^{k+1} = n-1$.\\ Here we have the chain
+\textbf{Supercase~2}: $t \notin \Wbf(n)$ and $pt^{k+1} = n-1$.\\ Here we have the chain

-Within this supercase, we will always assign transformations $s$ focusing a colliding pair, and this will make them different from the transformations of Supercase~1.
+Within this supercase, we will always assign transformations $s$ focusing a~colliding pair.
+Because the transformations assigned in Supercase~1 belong to $T(n)$, they do not focus any colliding pair, which makes them different from the transformations assigned now in Supercase~2.
 Also, we will always have $0 s = n-1$.
 We have the following cases covering all possibilities for $t$:

-\textbf{Case~2.1}: $t$ has a cycle.\\ Let $r$ be the minimal state among the states that appear in cycles of $t$, that is,
+\textbf{Case~2.1}: $t$ has a~cycle.\\ Let $r$ be the minimal state among the states that appear in cycles of $t$, that is,

 Let $s$ be the transformation illustrated in Fig.~\ref{fig:case2.1} and defined by: